JoeBillingsley/JoeTheAverage.github.io/public_draft/2017-07-16-HCI-NFV-and-SLAs-My-PhD-in-Plain-English.md

 There are lots of things to consider and lots of options but we have to be able to keep up with the changing demand.
 We can give ourselves more time to find a good configuration if we can predict what services people are going to need at different times so we can work things out in advance.

 With the library example the easiest thing to do would be to monitor which books get read and then it's easy to work out what books are the most popular.
-We could then fill all of the shelves up by the popularity of each series.
+We could then fill all of the shelves so that there is more of the most popular books.

 <img class="center small-img" src = "{{ site.baseurl }}/img/2017-05-08-What-It-Is-Im-Doing/books_full.png" alt = "A diagram of a book shelf filled with books">